redpencilio/forking-store/README.md

 Returns the wildcard value of a triple matching the pattern `subject`, `predicate`, `object` and `graph`, or undefined if no match was found.
 If all arguments are specified and a match is found, true is returned.

 One term of the triple can be set to `null` or `undefined`, serving as a wildcard.
-They will now match any value, e.g. `match(null, FOAF('knows'), null, null)` will match any person that knows someone.
-If we want to be more restrictive, we can say: `match(null, FOAF('knows'), PERSON('John'), null)` so that only the people that know John are returned.
-We can optionally specify the graph, e.g. `match(null, FOAF('knows'), PERSON('John'), profile)` so that only the people that know John according to my profile are returned.
+They will now match any value, e.g. `any(null, FOAF('knows'), PERSON('John'), null)` will match any person that knows John and `any(me, FOAF('knows'), null, null)` will match any person that I know.
+We can optionally specify the graph, e.g. `any(null, FOAF('knows'), PERSON('John'), profile)` so that only the people that know John according to my profile are returned.

 ```
 any(subject: any, predicate: any, object: any, graph: string | NamedNode): string | boolean | undefined